 Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Paperback.
 Condition: new.
 Paperback.
 The use of numerals in counting differs quite dramatically across languages.
 Some languages grammaticalise a contrast between count nouns (three cats, three books) vs 'non-count' or mass nouns (milk, mud), marking this distinction in different ways.
 Others use a system of numeral classifiers, while yet others use a combination of both.
 This book draws attention to the contrast between counting and measuring, and shows that it is central to our understanding of how we use numerical expressions, classifiers and count nouns in different languages.
 It reviews some of the more recent major linguistic results in the semantics of numericals, counting and measuring, and theories of the mass/count distinction, and presents the author's new research on the topic.
 The book draws heavily on crosslinguistic research, and presents in-depth case studies of the mass/count distinction and counting and measuring in a number of typologically unrelated languages.
 It also includes chapters on classifiers, constructions and adjectival uses of measure phrases.
 The book is an investigation of the semantics of numericals, counting and measuring, and its connection to the mass/count distinction from a theoretical and crosslinguistic perspective.
 It reviews some recent major linguistic results in these topics, and presents the author's new research including in-depth case studies of a number of typologically unrelated languages.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780521171823

 Seller: Revaluation Books, Exeter, United Kingdom